bruce/puppet-vcsrepo/README.markdown

 ##Overview

-The vcsrepo module allows you to use Puppet to easily deploy code from your version control system (VCS).
+The vcsrepo module allows you to use Puppet to easily deploy content from your version control system (VCS).

 ##Module Description